wchiquito/jj-for-everyone.github.io/src/introduction.md

 It requires **no previous experience with Git** or any other version control system.

 At the time of writing, most Jujutsu tutorials are targeted at experienced Git users, teaching them how to transfer their existing Git skills over to Jujutsu.
-This book is my attempt to fill the void of beginner learning material for Jujutsu.
+This tutorial is my attempt to fill the void of beginner learning material for Jujutsu.
-If you are already experienced with Git, I recommend [Steve Klabnik's tutorial](https://steveklabnik.github.io/jujutsu-tutorial) instead of this book.
+If you are already experienced with Git, I recommend [Steve Klabnik's tutorial](https://steveklabnik.github.io/jujutsu-tutorial) instead of this one.

 This tutorial requires you to work in the terminal.
 Don't worry, there's a chapter covering some terminal basics in case you're not 100% comfortable with that yet.
 The commands I tell you to run will often only work on Unix-like operating systems like Linux and Mac.
 If you're on Windows (and can't switch to Linux), consider using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

-## How to read this book
+## How to read this tutorial

-The book is split into **levels**, which are indicated in the sidebar.
+The tutorial is split into **levels**, which are indicated in the sidebar.
-The idea is that once you complete a level, you should probably put this book away and practice what you've learned.
+The idea is that once you complete a level, you should probably put this tutorial away for a while and practice what you've learned.
-When you're comfortable with those skills, come back for the next level.
+Once you're comfortable with those skills, come back for the next level.

 There is one exception to this:
-If you're here because you need to **collaborate with other people**, you should push through to the end of **level 1** right away.
+If you're here because you need to collaborate with other people, you should complete the levels 0 and 1 right away.

 Here's an overview of the planned levels: